unicode-org/icu/docs/userguide/transforms/general/rules.md

 ### Context

 First, we will consider the impact of context on a transform.
 We already have rules for converting γ, κ, ξ, and χ.
-We must consider how to convert the Î³ character when it is followed by ³, Îº, Î¾, and Ï‡.
+We must consider how to convert the γ character when it is followed by γ, κ, ξ, and χ.
 Otherwise we must permit those characters to be converted using their specific rules.
 This is done with the following: